jeff-hager-dev/mongo-seed/README.md

 # mongo-seed
-A little node module that will allow a user to clear a mongo database and then populate it from a given json file.
+A build with testing MEAN applications in mind.
+Allow a developer to write the test data for and populate the database then tear it down.

-## Purpose
+## Reason for Existence

 I built this to help with testing MEAN stack applications.
 So, you may be asking "Why did you do this?" or "Why not use RAKE?" or "Why not use another packages that do something similar?".
 My answer is part "I couldn't find exactly what I needed" and